sparksp/phills.me.uk/content/services/indoor-climbing-assistant/index.md

 ### What can an assistant do?

-A qualified Indoor Climbing Assistant can operate on:
+While operating under the direct supervision of a qualified instructor, an Indoor Climbing Assistant can:

-- Indoor and outdoor artificial bouldering venues.
+- Assist with the fitting of basic equipment such as harnesses, helmets and rock shoes.
-- Indoor and outdoor climbing walls.
+- Assist a qualified instructor with the supervision of core climbing techniques.

-Indoor Climbing Assistants are not qualified to manage groups independently.
+- Assist a qualified instructor at indoor and outdoor bouldering venues and climbing walls.

 ### Getting started